Click to toggle navigation menu.

 Will my general liability policy cover a cyber incident?

 No. General liability policies explicitly exclude most cyber losses.
 Some older policies had limited cyber coverage, but insurers have largely removed it.
-If you rely on GL or a BOP for cyber protection, you have a coverage gap.
+If you rely on a GL or BOP for cyber protection, you have a coverage gap.

 How do I lower my cyber insurance premium?

 The single most effective action is documenting and strengthening your security controls before your next renewal.
 MFA across all users, EDR on all endpoints, and immutable backups with tested restores are the three controls that move the needle most.
 The stronger your documented posture, the more pricing leverage you have at renewal.
+See our full checklist: Cyber Insurance Requirements: The Minimum Controls Checklist for SMBs and MSPs.

 How often should I shop my cyber coverage?

-What’s the difference between cyber insurance and Tech E&O?
+What is the difference between cyber insurance and Tech E&O?

 Privacy Overview